ama-bit/vault-keeper/README.md

 # Vault Keeper ☢️
 ## Python Password Vault

-Vault Keeper is a beginner-friendly Python learning project for building a basic encrypted password manager (vault) from scratch.
-The focus is on understanding how encrypted password storage works, and not on creating a production-ready password manager.
+Vault Keeper is a beginner-friendly Python learning project that walks through building a simple encrypted password vault from scratch.
+The goal is to understand how encrypted password storage works, not to create a production-ready password manager.

 ---